ruimo/sl-certdns/README.md

     $ docker run -v /etc/letsencrypt:/etc/letsencrypt -e SL_USER='YOUR SOFTLAYER USER' -e SL_API_KEY='YOUR SOFTLAYER API KEY' -e EMAIL='YOUR MAIL ADDRESS' -e HOST_NAME='www' -e DOMAIN='yourdomain.com' --rm ruimo/sl-certdns createcert.sh --staging

-This create SSL certificate for site 'www.yourdmain.com'.
+This creates SSL certificate for site 'www.yourdmain.com'.
 Your SSL certificate will be stored in /etc/letsencrypt.
 You can specify arguments to createcert.sh.
 They will be simply passed to certbot command.
 Since '--staging' is specified in this case, certbot will create certificate for staging.

-## Wildcard certification
+## Wildcard certificate

 You can create wildcard certification.
 Specify '*' for hostname and argument --server https://acme-v02.api.letsencrypt.org/directory.